 FAQs on Health Insurance, Medicare Insurance, and Employee Benefits In Loveland, Longmont, Fort Collins, Windsor, Greeley, CO, and Surrounding Areas

-Put simply, an HSA is a type of health insurance policy that allows you to open and deposit money in to a savings account at the bank of your choice.
+Put simply, an HSA is a type of health insurance policy that allows you to open and deposit money into a savings account at the bank of your choice.
 You can then use the money you’ve saved on a tax-free basis for medical bills.
 Learn more about HSA plans here.

 This depends on several factors.
 If your income falls within a certain range, you may qualify.